Difference between adrenal fatigue and hypothyroidism

 What's the Difference Between Adrenal Fatigue and Adrenal Insufficiency?

-Adrenal insufficiency, or Addison's Disease, is a serious medical condition where the adrenals are damaged and unable to function.
+Adrenal insufficiency7, or Addison's Disease, is a serious medical condition where the adrenals are damaged and unable to function.
 On the other hand, adrenal fatigue is not an actual medical diagnosis.
 It's more of a catch-all term that's often used to describe a collection of symptoms that happen when someone is chronically stressed.
 HPA-axis dysregulation is the condition most people are referring to when they say adrenal fatigue.

 What Are Early Warning Signs of Thyroid Problems?